Was Swearing in My Book Title a Sh*tty Idea?

 It appears that the foes of “shitty” are more powerful than I imagined.

-It began with book promotion newsletters I had applied to that told me they could not use my title as it was.
-They suggested using “There’s More to Life than a Cubicle.”
+It began with book promotion services that told me they could not use my title as it was.
+They suggested using "There's More to Life than a Cubicle."
 I retorted that they might as well remove the interesting sections of the book, not because they all included swearing, although they might, but because they were diluting the spirit of my story.

-The next obstacle I encountered was Amazon Advertising, which has a clause stating their ads should contain no “foul, vulgar, or obscene language.”
+The next obstacle I encountered was Amazon advertising.
+When you're looking at Amazon ads for authors, there's a clause stating ads should contain no "foul, vulgar, or obscene language."
 Even though I spoke with one of their customer service representatives, I am not allowed to advertise my book using their program.
 Facebook Ads has a similar clause but I skirted it with a few cleverly-placed pictures of my title as opposed to typing it in their website — which would draw the ire of the company’s auditing software.
 Take that, computer overlords!

 On the other hand, publishers apparently have no established rules about swearing but are clearly intimidated by this language.
 Aren’t we past this debate in the progression of mankind?
 Don’t we have greater problems to focus on than a few raunchy adjectives?
 In these troubled times don’t we have more significant issues to confront than the mere use of words?
 I never envisioned that my progress as an author would be impeded by the powers-that-be enforcing inane rules that reflect a puritanical, outdated way of looking at the world.
 Nevertheless, this mindset makes marketing my book much more difficult than I ever imagined.

 Sticking to my linguistic guns